 A highly experienced media practitioner, Julie has been a permanent member of the academic staff since 2009.
-She has brought a wealth of industry experience to her role as course leader for BA Radio and her wider teaching responsibilities in journalism, television and social media.
+She has brought a wealth of industry experience to her former role as course leader for BA Radio and now Sports Journalism.

 She previously worked as a print & broadcast journalist & PR consultant & held management positions at ITV & BBC.